 Our application process contains two rounds.
 The first round, which you can submit through our website, includes a film description, a budget overview, a project plan, a statement of film philosophy, a CV, three references, and a work sample (full projects that you have produced and/or directed–not highlight reels).
 The second round is invitation only and will require a full proposal, including a budget detail and bios of key personnel, and a Zoom interview.

 The first round of the application closes on December 5th.
 Thereafter invitations will be sent to applicants who are invited to the second round.
-Second round acceptances will need to submit a full proposal, including a more thorough treatment, budget detail, bios of key personnel, and a Zoom interview.
+Second round acceptances will need to submit a full proposal, including a more thorough treatment, budget detail, bios of key personnel, and participate in a Zoom interview.
+The second round opens on December 12th and closes on January 6th.

 The first round of the application will close on December 5th.
 Thereafter invitations will be sent to applicants who are invited to the second round.
 Awardees will be announced mid January.
-Our introductory session will commence mid February in Washington DC (travel costs will be provided).
+Our introductory session will commence mid February in Washington, DC, with travel costs covered.

 Films should be between 15-25 minutes long.
 For the longest films, the budget cap is $35,000.
 For the first round of submission, a budget should tally only the general expense categories (e.g., $X for Equipment).
 In the second round of submission, the budget should include a breakdown of costs within the general expense categories (e.g., for Equipment: $Y for Camera Rental, $Z for Lighting Equipment).